 - Make sure you are getting plenty of quality sleep between driving sessions.

-- Avoid alcohol consumption as much as possible as this can disrupt sleep and effect your driving the following day.
+- Avoid alcohol consumption as much as possible as this can disrupt sleep and affect your driving the following day.

 - Know what medications you are on and how they affect you.